rileymcallanan/digging-agent/README.md

 source-list.md           ← Your editorial position on whose work to trust. output-format.md         ← Your editorial position on how output is shaped.

-demo/                    ← Clean install-ready version (no editing guidance).
-                           Used in the live workshop demo.
 ```

 ---